tflosse/Know-Your-Vote-React-App/README.md

 - Member details' pages will provide a list of recently sponsored Bills

--Allow user to export and send links
+- Allow user to export and send links

 - Create a Rep "Watch list" (undecided on this feature)